What is femtosecond laser cataract surgery?

 Millions of Americans are affected by cataracts.
 This condition, which clouds the natural lens of the eye, is the result of protein accumulation that progresses over time.
 Cataract surgery provides patients with the clearer vision they need to enjoy an optimal quality of life.

-Laser cataract surgery is an advanced cataract surgery technique that utilizes femtosecond laser technology.
+Laser cataract surgery is a Premium Cataract Surgery technique that utilizes femtosecond laser technology.
 A femtosecond laser emits ultra-short bursts of energy at ultra-fast speed.
 This increases the precision and accuracy of various steps in cataract surgery, including the corneal incision, the anterior capsulotomy, and the fragmentation of the lens and cataract.
 It also can reduce mild astigmatism by making precise laser incisions on the corneal.

 The objective of femtosecond laser cataract surgery is to create an incision at the most precise length, depth, and location on all planes of the ocular surface.
 The increase in accuracy and precision of each surgical step is associated with lower risks and improved visual outcomes.
 The femtosecond laser creates such discreet incisions that they are expected to self-heal in a shorter amount of time than incisions made with a surgical blade.

 Studies suggest that capsulotomies conducted with lasers facilitate optimal centering of the intraocular lens that replaces the clouded lens.
 This positioning is what provides the clearest possible vision.
 Capsule breakage, which can occur after surgery, is less common in patients who undergo laser cataract surgery, as is infection.